f5devcentral/f5-agility-labs-dns/docs/class2/module1/lab2.rst

 Load Balancing
 ####################################

 Create a new pool for back end load balancing of DNS queries.
-The Ubuntu server will be the pool member.
+The Ubuntu server will be the single pool member.

 Navigate to: **DNS >> Delivery : Load Balancing : Pools : Pool List**

 .. image:: /class2/media/class2_dns__pool_create_flyout.png
-  :align: center
-  :scale: 50
+  :scale: 40

 Create a pool according to the following table: